0xvext/0xvext.github.io/_posts/2019-03-15-ssltls-fun-with-canary-tokens.md

 # Browser Security

 Hiding the origin of an HTTP element is trivial if you control a DNS domain.
-Simply set up an A record of your choosing to point to the same IP address as the domain in the original URL, and voila, "HTTP overloading":
+Simply set up an A record of your choosing to point to the same IP address as the domain in the original URL, and voila, "DNS overloading":

 ![HTTP overloading](../../../assets/images/canary-02-04.png)

 This gets a little more complex if the destination has a rotating IP address, and it doesn't resolve the original problem of showing the "all clear" with regards to HTTPS in the browser.

 Next I tried using HTTPS URLs instead of HTTP URLs for the Canary Tokens.
-I know the site for the tokens supports HTTPS (also through Let's Encrypt), but I had a suspicion this wouldn't work, with the HTTP overloading.
+I know the site for the tokens supports HTTPS (also through Let's Encrypt), but I had a suspicion this wouldn't work, with the DNS overloading.
 I was surprised when I reloaded the page and got a green padlock... but then I realized the token was no longer firing.
 Clearly the browser was having none of this kind of dirty trick:

 ![No you may not](../../../assets/images/canary-02-05.png)